 GIFT CERTIFICATES ($75):Give a gift certificate for an introductory ride.
 Make out a check to Saratoga Soaring Association, Inc. with a self-addressed stamped envelope and mail to: Saratoga Soaring Association, Inc., c/o Fred Woll, 4 Abbey Lane, Gansevoort, NY 12831-1162.

-REGULAR MEMBERSHIP ($800 refundable): There is one-time membership fee of $800 which is refundable upon leaving the club in accordance with the club refund policy.
+REGULAR MEMBERSHIP ($500 nonrefundable): There is one-time membership fee of $500 which is nonrefundable upon leaving the club.

 FAMILY MEMBERSHIP ($200 non-refundable): Family members have the same privileges as the primary member.
 This is limited to one family membership in a household that has one regular member.